meskarune/i3lock-fancy/README.md

         -g, --greyscale  Set background to greyscale instead of color.

-        -p, --pixelate   Pixelate the background instead of blur, runs faster.
+        -p, --pixelate[=factor]  Pixelate the background instead of blur, runs faster.
+                                 The factor is the factor by which the backgroud will be scaled.
+Default is 0.1.

         -f <fontname>, --font <fontname>  Set a custom font.